2023 Solar Incentives Guide for Upper Dublin, PA - Tax Credits & Rebates

 - Tax Exemptions: Tax exemptions may come in two forms.
 First, there is sales tax exemption, applied when you purchase solar panels.
 The second is property tax exemption, which allows you to ignore the added value of your solar system when paying property tax on your home.

 Federal Solar Incentives

-When someone says "solar incentives," you likely think of federal incentives first.
-You may have heard of the Federal Solar Investment Tax Credit, or ITC.
-This incentive is a tax credit equal to a certain percentage of the money you spend installing solar panels.
+When you hear the term "solar incentives," federal incentives are likely the first thing that comes to mind.
+You might have heard of the Federal Solar Investment Tax Credit, or ITC.
+This is a tax credit that reduces your taxes by a certain percentage of the money you spend on solar panels for your home.

-The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
-It's also now called the Clean Energy Credit.
-The Clean Energy Credit lasts until 2035.
-Any solar installation project that is completed between January 1, 2022 and December 31, 2032 may qualify for a 30% tax credit.
-The amount will then decrease slightly each year until the end of the current program.
-Starting in 2023, the expansion to the program will also make claiming credit for energy storage systems easier than ever before.
+In August 2022, the ITC (now titled the Clean Energy Credit) was bolstered by the passage of the Inflation Reduction Act.
+Under the new program, solar installation projects begun after January 1, 2022 and finished by December 31, 2032 might qualify for a 30% tax credit.
+This percentage will then see a slight annual decrease until the end of the current Clean Energy Credit in 2035.
+The expansion to the program also makes claiming credit for energy storage systems easier than ever before, beginning in 2023.